 The coronavirus (COVID-19) wreak havoc on the global business travel industry, with companies canceling meetings and instituting blanket business travel cancellations, according to the latest research conducted by the Global Business Travel Association (GBTA).
 Companies hold annual meetings and events throughout the world, with the primary destinations being North America, Europe, China, and the Asian Pacific region.
 To understand the coronavirus’s effects on business travel, GBTA conducted a lightning poll of the membership base March 4-6 and received responses from more than 1,000 member companies throughout the world.

-Among the poll’s key findings
+Among the poll’s key findings are:

 • Around the globe, more companies are canceling or suspending business travel due to the coronavirus.
 Business travel to Asia has been impacted the hardest, with at least three of every four companies reporting they have canceled or suspended “all” or “most” business trips to China (95 percent), Hong Kong (87 percent), Taiwan (79 percent) and other Asia-Pacific countries (e.g., Japan, South Korea and Malaysia; 77 percent).
 Canceled and/or suspended business travel to Asia has notably increased since GBTA’s previous poll conducted in late February.
 Over the course of ten days, canceled and/or suspended business travel to Hong Kong increased by 19 percent, to Taiwan by 46 percent, and to the rest of the Asian Pacific countries by 71 percent.